The Perfect 5-day Itinerary to Tokyo: The Highlights

 This post may contain affiliate links.
 I appreciate your support!💙

-Tokyo is a city where ancient traditions blend with cutting-edge modernity, offering a unique mix of historic landmarks, vibrant neighbourhoods, and culinary delights.
+Tokyo is a city where ancient traditions blend with modernity.
+In Tokyo, you’ll find vibrant neighbourhoods, temples, exquisite food, and neon-bright lights.

 Where to stay in Tokyo

 If you’re travelling to Tokyo alone, I recommend staying in Shibuya, Shinjuku, or Ginza.
 Let’s review each area and its perks!
-They’re all connected to the JR Line if that’s important to you!
+If you’ve purchased a JR Rail Pass, they’re all connected to the JR Line.

 Shibuya